pragdave/pragdave.github.io/_posts/2018-08-28-maintaining-dotfiles.md

 there.[^fn-billion] I spent a while evaluating the different approaches, and couldn't find one that worked for me.
 So (and you knew this was coming) I wrote my own.
 But it's trivial.

+[^fn-billion]: I saw that on the internet, so it must be true.

 I have a single Git repo (called `dotfiles`) which manages all the stuff I need to install and configure.
 Inside this theres a separate directory